falocas/workshops/content/english/java-basics/activity-4.md

     statement(s) B
 }
 ```
-An <b>if-else statement</b> follows the structure shown above.
+An `if-else` statement follows the structure shown above.
 If the boolean expression is `true`, the program will execute the if-block with `statement(s) A`.
 Otherwise, the program executes only the else-block with `statement(s) B`.
 #### Example
 ```java
 boolean likeMusic = true;